yrahul3910/video-sharing-site/README.md

 * `SearchResults.jsx:31`:
 > Figure out a way to get this

 Currently, the views and age are statically shown as 0, but it should get this data from the server and show the right value.
+Also, the thumbnail must be changed to the value from the search.
+This is part of #8.